 Next, get the caller's full name (if you don't already have it) and ask if they are experiencing a medical emergency (more on this below).
 If they are not, get their charges, bail amount, and docket number if they have it handy, but don't waste time if not.
 As long as you have their name the rest can be looked up on line.
+Ask the caller what name they go by, since this might be different from their legal name.
+If the caller identifies as transgender, make a note to prioritize that person for bailing, and ask if they are in a housing unit for their preferred gender.

 Finally, find out what the caller needs, who they want you to contact, and what you should tell them.
 You might be asked to get in touch with housemates, family members, friends, employers, and more, to relay a variety of requests.
 Again, it's important to make a note of all this, because you won't remember it all.
-Also, try to ask who the caller wants information to be shared with and who they don't want information shared with.
+In addition, try to ask who the caller wants information to be shared with and who they don't want information shared with.
 Finally, ask the caller to call back when they get a chance in order to get any information they left out the first time and relay further updates.